 Long Island’s Gold Coast is scattered with beautifully maintained manors and estates.
 These mansions and manor houses boast magnificent gardens and architecture originating from the regions’ concentrated wealth in the early 1900s.
-Now, these Gold Coast estates welcome visitors to explore their awe inspiring properties.
+Now, these Gold Coast estates welcome visitors to explore their awe-inspiring properties.

 Here is our guide to the Gold Coast mansions across Long Island, with all the information you need to know before you make your visit.

-Glen Cove Mansion
+The Mansion at Glen Cove

-A little over an hour from New York City, the 1910 Glen Cove Mansion originally commissioned by John Pratt welcomes visitors to stay in elegant rooms and suites.
+A little over an hour from New York City, the 1910 Mansion at Glen Cove originally commissioned by John Pratt welcomes visitors to stay in elegant rooms and suites.
 John Pratt was a wealthy executive for the Rockefeller family’s Standard Oil Company, so every inch of the property was designed with luxury in mind.
 The property is the perfect mix of modern and classic, leaving guests feeling as though they are staying in a mansion picked right out of The Great Gatsby.

 The Mansion’s gorgeous grounds serve as the best backdrop for a delicious meal prepared by Executive Chef Rodrigo Bernal.
 Whether you opt for brunch, lunch or dinner at the Garden you will be able to enjoy great local seafood, chicken and steak dishes from the relaxing outdoor setting.

-Since COVID-19, The Mansion has implemented vigorous cleaning protocols to ensure guest safety.
 Indoor and outdoor spa services currently remain open and the Mansion welcomes guests to enjoy the amenities.
 516-751-5622

 Settled on Sands Point, about an hour’s drive from New York City, Hempstead House is one of four mansions on the Guggenheim estate.
 Built in 1912, the mansion used to serve as the Guggenheim’s summer house, hosting extravagant parties, performances, and exhibitions of renowned artists.
 When Daniel Guggenheim passed away in 1930, his wife Florence moved to another home on the property and opened Hempstead House as a temporary home to children that had been evacuated from Europe during the war.